{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: EVALUATION

-\textbf{LIMP.} Language Instruction grounding for Motion Planning (LIMP)~\cite{limp} is a neuro-symbolic system for pick-and-place MoMa that integrates Linear Temporal Logic (LTL), foundation models, and novel TAMP algorithms to process natural language instructions into executable TAMP plans.
-By translating natural language instructions into LTL formulas enriched with Composable Referent Descriptors, LIMP dynamically generates context-aware specification translations and compiles them into finite-state automata for verifiably correct execution.
-Unlike learning-based methods, LIMP requires no training, allowing it to be evaluated zero-shot.
-This enables a comparison of its data efficiency against BC models, providing insight into whether such systems are a promising direction for developing more data-efficient approaches to mobile manipulation.
+\textbf{LIMP.} Language Instruction grounding for Motion Planning (LIMP)~\cite{limp} is a neuro-symbolic system for pick-and-place MoMa integrating Linear Temporal Logic (LTL), a Large Language Model (LLM), VLM, and novel TAMP algorithms to process natural language instructions into executable TAMP plans.
+By translating instructions into LTL formulas enriched with Composable Referent Descriptors~\cite{limp}, LIMP dynamically generates context-aware specification translations and compiles them into finite-state automata for verifiably correct execution.
+Unlike learning-based methods, LIMP requires no training on robot demonstrations, allowing it to be evaluated zero-shot.
+This enables a comparison of its data efficiency against BC models, providing insight into whether such systems are a promising direction for developing more data-efficient MoMa approaches.